Kai von Fintel | Decoding the Meaning of Language

 "We sometimes get visitors who want to learn why MIT is so successful.
 After a couple of days they realize that it’s the combination of top-level technical training plus the humanities, arts, and social science (HASS) requirement.”

-— Kai von Fintel, Associate Dean of MIT SHASS, and Professor of Linguistics
+— Kai von Fintel, Andrew W. Mellon Professor of Linguistics

 An early advocate for open access